EmmyVoita/EmmyVoita.github.io/_posts/2025-1-24-FSM-Character-Controller.markdown

 Each state represents a specific behavior of an object or system.
 For instance, if a player is in the Running state, you might apply a speed multiplier to their movement.
 Whereas, if the player is in the Falling state, you would instead apply gravity.

 * **Managing Complex Behaviors:** The state pattern allows for a clear separation of behaviors within code.
-By implementing a state pattern, we can eliminate unnecessary dependencies between states, allowing us to modify the behaviour of an object or system for a state without effecting other states, which makes the system easier to manage, extend, and debug.
+By implementing a state pattern, we can eliminate unnecessary dependencies between states, allowing us to modify the behavior of an object or system for a state without affecting other states, which makes the system easier to manage, extend, and debug.

 * **Efficiency and Performance:** Without FSMs, managing states would require numerous conditionals checked repeatedly even when irrelevant.
 FSMs improve this by focusing only on the current state and its specific logic, which reduces unnecessary checks.
 For example, if we wanted to determine whether the player should walk, we no longer need to manually check whether the player is not falling or in any other state that prevents walking.

 In the context of game design, it's important to organize states in a way that creates a minimal DFA, where we ensure that each state transition is clearly defined and does not lead to ambiguity.
 Structuring the states in this way helps to reduce unnecessary complexity.
 To give a practical example of minimizing a DFA, I originally came up with three states when implementing a slide mechanic for my player.
-At this time, I was also considering how to make sure that the players movement worked for slopes, and I wanted to implement some custom logic for when the player would slide down a slope.
+At this time, I was also considering how to make sure that the player's movement worked for slopes, and I wanted to implement some custom logic for when the player would slide down a slope.

-* Sliding : handle basic sliding logic
+* **Sliding:** handle basic sliding logic
-* SlidingOnSlope : handle sliding logic when the player is on a slope
+* **SlidingOnSlope:** handle sliding logic when the player is on a slope
-* SlidingOnSlopeGravityAccel : extend the players slide so long as they are oriented down the slope.
+* **SlidingOnSlopeGravityAccel:** extend the player's slide so long as they are oriented down the slope.

 While these states made sense at first, this approach quickly became unmanageable as following the same logic, I would need equivalent states for other movement types, such as running, walking, and jumping: